Research

 (Job Market Paper)

 Honorable mention for best student paper at the 2024 Urban Economics Association European meeting.
+Winner of the Bank of Canada Student Award.

 Abstract: